yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## System Configuration

-+ The COSI controller runs in the `cosi-system` namespace where it manages Buckets, BucketContents, and Secrets.
++ The COSI controller runs in the `cosi-system` namespace where it manages `Buckets`, `BucketContents`, and Secrets.
 This namespace name is not enforced but suggested.
-+ The Driver and Sidecar containers run together in a Pod and are deployed in any namespace, communicating via the Pod's internal network (localhost:some-port).
++ The Driver and Sidecar containers run together in a Pod and are deployed in any namespace, communicating via the Pod's internal network (_localhost:some-port_).
 We expect and will document that different drivers live in separate namespaces.
 + Operations must be idempotent in order to handle failure recovery.

 ### Unique Driver Names

+**Note:** CSI does _not_ ensure unique driver names.
+We want to provide a mechanism for this but it may prove too difficult or not worth the time for MVP.

 It is important that driver names are unique otherwise multiple sidecars would try to handle the same BucketContent events (since the sidecar matches on driver name).
-To ensure unique driver names the sidecar creates the `COSIDriver` object, which is cluster scoped, and its _metadata.name_ is the name of the driver.
+To ensure unique driver names the sidecar creates the `COSIRegistration` object, which is cluster scoped, and its _metadata.name_ is the name of the driver.

 Sidecar start up will follow these steps:

 1. make gRPC call to get driver's name.
-1. create a `COSIDriver` object using the driver's name.
+1. create a `COSIRegistration` object using the driver's name.
-1. repeat step 2 in an exponential back-off loop until the `COSIDriver` has been created or we timeout.
+1. repeat step 2 in an exponential back-off loop until the `COSIRegistration` has been created or we timeout.
 1. a timeout fails the sidecar.

+**Note:** the `COSIRegistration` object is expected to be deleted when the sidecar exits.

-Sidecar restart resiliency is needed so that it can distinguish between its own `COSIDriver` already existing vs. failing on driver name collision.
+**Note:** Sidecar _restart_ resiliency is needed so that it can distinguish between its own `COSIRegistration` already existing vs. failing on driver name collision.

-**Note:** the `COSIDriver` object is expected to be deleted when the sidecar exits.

 ## Workflows